nkn-ctrl/TryHackMe/Jr_Penetration_Tester/Nmap.md

 ### Spoofing and Decoys
 In some network setups, you will be able to scan a target system using a spoofed IP address and even a spoofed MAC address.
 Such a scan is only beneficial in a situation where you can guarantee to capture the response.
 `sudo namp -S SPOOFED_IP TARGET`
+    1. Attacker sends a packet with a spoofed source IP address to the target machine.
+    2. Target machine replies to the spoofed IP address as the destination.
+    3. Attacker captures the replies to figure out open ports.